HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

 Additional guidance is available here: [Step-by-step guide on downloading HCL Digital Experience products](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0077878).

-1. Sign into the HCL Software Licensing Portal.
+1. Sign in to the HCL Software Licensing Portal.

-2. Identify the Portal 9.5 offering you wish to install.
+2. Identify the Portal 9.5 offering you want to install.

     !!! note
         There are several different Portal 9.5 offerings.
 Your license determines which offerings you will see listed as available to download.